 We ask everyone attending meetings to read and respect these ground rules.

-1. Barnet Depression Alliance self help group exists for the mutual support and encouragement of adults (18 years and over) in the London Borough of Barnet suffering from depression.
+- Barnet Depression Alliance self-help group exists for the mutual support and encouragement of adults (18 years and over) in the London Borough of Barnet suffering from depression.
 It is open to all regardless of race, gender, religion, sexual orientation, disability, age or any other indicators of difference.

-3. The personal dignity of members will be upheld at all times and no-one will be subjected to personal criticism, improper language or improper approaches, whether physical, sexual or emotional.
-Members should behave towards one another in a non-judgmental manner.
+- The personal dignity of members will be upheld at all times and no-one will be subjected to personal criticism, improper language or improper approaches, whether physical, sexual or emotional.
+Members should behave towards one another in a non-judgemental manner.

-7. Any complaint should be taken to the Group Organisers or Committee in the first instance.
-If the complaint is not resolved, or if the complaint is about the Group Organiser, it should be referred to Laura Sacha Communities Officer at Mind who is now supporting the former Depression Alliance groups, on: 020 8215 2465 or email firstname.lastname@example.org
+- Any complaint or concern should be taken to the Group Organisers or Committee in the first instance.
+If the complaint is not resolved, or if the complaint is about the Group Organiser, it should be referred to Jane Salazar, the Peer Support Officer at Mind on 020 8215 2122 or email firstname.lastname@example.org .

-9. Members who show up under the influence of illicit drugs or alcohol will not be permitted to participate in the group and will be asked to leave.
+- Members who show up under the influence of recreational drugs or alcohol will not be permitted to participate in the group and will be asked to leave.

-10. Each group member takes responsibility for her or his opinions and actions.
-Whatever is said at a group meeting does not constitute advice or medical opinion, and no one in Barnet DA can be held responsible for the consequences of any action taken by any group member as a result of attending a group meeting.
+- Each group member takes responsibility for her or his opinions and actions.
+Whatever is said at a group meeting does not constitute advice or medical opinion, and no one in Mind or in the group can be held responsible for the consequences of any action taken by any group member as a result of attending a group meeting.

-12. Any comments or advice between members is not the responsibility of Barnet DA or the Group Organisers.
+- Any comments or advice between members is not the responsibility of Mind or the Group Organisers.